 The Prudential plc Board discusses the Group's CR performance at least once a year and also reviews and approves the Group CR Report and strategy on an annual basis.
-Below the Board, the Responsibility Committee comprises senior representatives from relevant Group functions and each of our core businesses, such as the Company.
+Below the Board, the Responsibility Committee comprises senior representatives from relevant Group functions and each of our core businesses.
 This committee is responsible for monitoring the Group's CR activities and for raising issues that need to be addressed.